City : Careers Advice Centre : Top 5 Tips for Deciding on a Career

 Print out the Careers Advice Action Plan in the Progress Tracker to stay organised - plan ahead and make sure to write down all your career ideas.

-Remember that you don't have to do this by yourself; you find a careers advisor or even ask a family member or friend to support you.
+Remember that you don't have to do this by yourself; you can find a careers adviser or even ask a family member or friend to support you.

 5) Have Faith In Yourself

 If you want some advice on how to keep yourself motivated then visit the Motivation Health and Wellbeing Academy.